What You Need to Know

 For the latest updates on COVID-19, visit the Kentucky Department for Public Health's COVID-19 website.

-Updated Visitor Hours as a Result of COVID-19
+For the latest updated Visitor Hours as a Result of COVID-19, please visit:

 In consideration of current CDC recommendations and the safety and well being of volunteers, at this time we are temporarily suspending our volunteer programs at the hospital.
 We will also be postponing various support groups and activities that meet at the hospital.